 Astrologers do not accept referral fees because of potential conflict of interest.

 A.9.
-PUBLIC RESPONSIBILITY
+RESPONSIBILITY TO THE PUBLIC

 a.
 Charts of Public Figures